-All documents supporting this application must be supplied within 3 working days, otherwise the application may be deemed incomplete and be rejected.
-The application process will not commence until all information has been received.
+All documents supporting this application must be supplied within three working days, otherwise the application may be deemed incomplete and be rejected.
+The application process will not start until all information has been received.

 The fee for a site licence is £885 and the fee for a collector’s licence is £290.
 Along with the fee and basic disclosure, where the application is for a Collector’s Licence, we will also require a passport type photograph.